katieraby/northcoders-news-API/README.md

 # Northcoders News API &nbsp; :newspaper: :newspaper_roll:

-Welcome to my Northcoders News API, serving up a range of random Northcoders data on a number of available endpoints.
+Welcome to my Northcoders News API (Application Programming Interface), serving up a range of random Northcoders data on a number of available endpoints.

-You can find the hosted version: link TBC
+You can find the hosted version: &nbsp;
+link TBC

 ## Overview of available endpoints